Inspector general: Armed Forces

+Police

 During the British rule in India, in 1861, the British Government introduced the Indian Councils Act 1861.
 The act created a new cadre of police, called Superior Police Services, later known as the Indian Imperial Police.
 The highest rank in the service was the Inspector General.

+Currently, in modern India, the inspector general of police or joint commissioner of police is a two-star rank officer and one of the most senior officers in the state police forces.
+All inspectors general and joint commissioners in state police forces are Indian Police Service officers.
+They are in some states the commissioner of police for the city, that is they head a police force for a particular city.